 What is a CBCT scanner?

-Our Morita X800 and Planmeca Promax 3D CBCT scanners are the best-in-class cone beam imaging machines, capable of producing incredibly detailed internal views of the mouth and jaws.
+Our Morita X800 and Planmeca Promax 3D CBCT scanners are the best-in-class cone beam CT imaging machines, capable of producing incredibly detailed internal views of the mouth, face, jaws and cervical spine.
 A CBCT scanner uses very low doses of radiation to produce amazing 3D images of the teeth and the surrounding structures.
-Unlike traditional X-rays, CBCT scanners can distinguish between different types of tissue and this enables the dentist to see structures in and around the mouth in greater detail and from a greater variety of angles.
+Unlike traditional X-rays, CBCT scanners can distinguish between different types of tissue and this enables your surgeon/dentist/doctor to see structures in greater detail and from a greater variety of angles.

 What are the benefits of a CBCT scanner?